Hafting/gfx-utf8/README.md

 utf8 printing extension for the adafruit arduino gfx library

 Goals:
- * print utf8 strings from source, file or received from the net
+ * print utf8 strings from source, file or received from the net    DONE
- * store glyphs beyond ascii in a compact way
+ * store glyphs beyond ascii in a compact way                       OK
- * create necessary fonts using the unmodified fontconvert utility
+ * create necessary fonts using the unmodified fontconvert utility  OK

 Secondary goal
  * Also implement getTextBounds_utf8()